Aware: Exhibition by 3XN/GXN on body, space and emotion

 Use your senses

-From the moment you step into the exhibition, you’ll be immersed in six large installations designed to awaken your senses.
-How does the space feel as you move quickly and slowly, close your eyes, or simply pause for a moment?
-The experience is enhanced by a sound universe created by the trio Mesmer and lighting design by Jesper Kongshaug.
+From the moment you stepped into the exhibition, you were immersed in six large installations designed to awaken your senses.
+We asked: How does the space feel as you move quickly and slowly, close your eyes, or simply pause for a moment?
+The experience was enhanced by a sound universe created by the trio Mesmer and lighting design by Jesper Kongshaug.

 Different spaces create different emotions

-Experience how a staircase not only connects different levels but also creates an encounter between you and others visiting the exhibition.
-Let yourself be embraced by a wooden cocoon that both soothes and protects.
-Or pause in front of the large kaleidoscopic mirror wall that transforms your reflection and surroundings into prism-like patterns.
+You could experience how a staircase not only connected different levels but also created an encounter between you and others visiting the exhibition.
+You could let yourself be embraced by a wooden cocoon that both soothed and protected.
+Or you could pause in front of the large kaleidoscopic mirror wall that transformed your reflection and surroundings into prism-like patterns.

 3XN buildings – in the real world